MicrosoftDocs/dataexplorer-docs/data-explorer/high-concurrency.md

 ### Use table schema design best practices

+Use the following table schema design best practices to minimize the CPU resources used:

-* Ensure that the column data type optimally matches the actual data stored in these columns.
+* Match the column data type optimally to the actual data stored in these columns.
 For example, don't store datetime values in a string column.
 * Avoid large sparse table with many columns and use of dynamic columns to store sparse properties.
-* Ensure that frequently used properties are stored in their own column with a non-dynamic datatype.
+* Store frequently used properties in their own column with a non-dynamic datatype.
 * Denormalize data to avoid joins that demand relatively large CPU resources.

 ### Partition data